awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 The version specifier `[1.0,2.0)` in this example indicates that the latest version between 1\.0 \(inclusive\) and 2\.0 \(exclusive\) will be installed\.
 Since the AWS CDK uses semantic versioning for stable AWS Construct Library modules, \(see [Versioning](reference.md#versioning)\), this ensures that only newer versions without breaking API changes will be installed\.

-Maven automatically downloads a version of your dependencies that will match the requirements in `pom.xml`, if necessary, the next time you build your project\.
+Maven automatically downloads a version of your dependencies that will match the requirements in `pom.xml`, if necessary, the next time your project is built\.

 ## AWS CDK idioms in Java<a name="java-cdk-idioms"></a>